fusionpbx/fusionpbx-docs/source/applications/messages.md

 ```
     service nginx restart
 ```

 <br>

-### Setup
+## Setup

--   Go to Menu Accounts -\> Providers.
+-   Go to **Accounts** > **Providers**.
--   Press the **ADD** button and find your provider and then press the **SETUP** button.
-After adding your provider will need to get Add your API key authorization to the settings that were added for your SMS provider.
+-   Press the **ADD** button and find your provider and then press the
--   If your provider is not listed then you will need access to your Providers SMS API documentation and would need to compare with the other providers.
-When you are ready to add your provider press **Add a Provider** for a template to start from.
-You may need support to get through this step if you need to add your own VoIP provider.
-If you are observant and like to use your brain you do have a chance at working through this and get it working.

-**Destinations -\> Inbound** \* Assign the destination to a user or group. \* In Dialplan -\> Destinations make sure the number you have enabled for SMS is assigned to a user account and to a provider using the select list in inbound destinations. \* Make sure to set the Country Code.
-This helps to match the SMS destination number with an inbound destination.
-It makes it possible to the number without the country code, with the country code and e.164.
+    **SETUP** button.
+After adding your provider will need to get Add
+    your API key authorization to the settings that were added for your
+    SMS provider.

+-   If your provider is not listed then you will need access to your
+    Providers SMS API documentation and would need to compare with the
+    other providers.

+-   When you're ready to add your provider press **Add Provider** for a
+    template to start from.
+You may need support for this step if you plan
+    to add your own VoIP provider.

+-   Destinations** > **Inbound**: Assign the destination to a user or
+    group.
+In **Dialplan** > **Destinations** make sure the number you have
+    enabled for SMS is assigned to a user account and to a provider using
+    the select list in inbound destinations.

+-   Make sure to set the Country Code.

+-   This helps to match the SMS destination number with an inbound
+    destination.
+It makes it possible to the number without the country
+    code, with the country code and e.164.

+### Extensions

-**Extensions** \* In Accounts -\> Extensions make sure the user is assigned to an extension.
+-    In **Accounts** > **Extensions** make sure the user is
+     assigned to an extension.

+### Mobile

-**Mobile** \* On your mobile phone send an SMS or MMS message to the number you set up for SMS with the provider.
+-    On your mobile phone send an SMS or MMS message to the
+     number you set up for SMS with the provider.

+### Messages

-**Messages** \* Application -\> Messages from here you can use the New Messages button to send an SMS or MMS message.
+-    In **Application** > **Messages** you can use the **New
+     Messages** button to send an SMS or MMS message.

+### Providers

-**Providers** \* The providers are identified and allowed to use IP authentication.
+-    The providers are identified and allowed to use IP
+     authentication.